kingluddite/web-dev-notes/full-stack/meteor/meteor-react-udemy/meteor/13-pub-sub-review.md

 ![Diagram](https://i.imgur.com/bSYabEd.png)

 ## Then we jumped to the React side
-This is where we set up our first `subscription`
+### We set up our first `subscription`

-The subscription is the the `flip-side` to the publication
+The `subscription` is the the `flip-side` to the publication

-The subscription is where we are looking back to the server, we're looking over the internet, back to the server, and we ask 'hey if you got any data over there on employees, I would love to have it, please give me access to employees'
+The `subscription` is where we are looking back to the `server`, we're looking over the internet, back to the `server`, and we ask '_hey if you got any data over there on employees, I would love to have it, please give me access to employees_'

-So just publishing a collection isn't enough, we have to both publish and subscribe to the publication
+So just **publishing** a `collection` isn't enough, **we have to BOTH PUBLISH and SUBSCRIBE to the publication**

 ## React application

 ![React Container diagram](https://i.imgur.com/gDHjSDS.png0)

-In a React application we get access to the subscriptions by setting up a `Container`.
-A Container watches a `subscription` and whenever that subscription changes it is then going to pass that information down into a component and this will cause the component to re-render
+* In a **React** application we get access to the subscriptions by setting up a `Container`
+* A `Container` watches a `subscription` and whenever that subscription changes it is then going to pass that information down into a `Component` and this will cause the `Component` to re-render

 ```
 export default createContainer(() => {